+- classes to teach,

 - assignments to grade,

 - FFA activities to supervise,

 - SAE programs to visit,

-- parent conferences to attend, andfamily and community activities
+- parent conferences to attend, and

+- family and community activities to enjoy.

 These competing demands also bring competing voices.
 It seems as if everyone has an opinion on the best way to run the agricultural education program.
-You probably receive advice from administrators, parents, other teachers, advisory members and many other groups each with their own priorities and expectations.
+You probably receive advice from administrators, parents, other teachers, advisory members and many other groups-each with their own priorities and expectations.

 However, these groups do not have to make the final decisions as you do.
 Ultimately, you must decide what to do within the limits of budgets, personnel and time.
 These decisions may affect program tasks and priorities as well as cause you to drop some of the suggestions received from these contributing groups.
 This situation often creates friction.

 What is the ideal situation?
 Get everyone to agree on priorities and then work toward that goal.